-The DNA risk increased with greater deprivation in both men and women and those in SIMD decile 1 accounted for the greatest number of appointments and DNAs.
+The DNA risk increased with greater deprivation in both men and women, however, those in SIMD deciles 5, 6 and 7 accounted for the greatest number of appointments and DNAs.

-Outpatients in general psychiatry had the greatest risk of DNA (females 22%; males 24%) compared to the mean for all specialties (females 11%; males 14%).
-Outpatients with gastroenterology (females 15%; males 19%) and neurology appointments (females 14%; males 17%) were also at higher than average risk of DNA.
-General psychiatry also had the most marked social patterning in the provision of appointments with populations in the most deprived areas accounting for the majority of appointments.
-This suggests that the DNAs for general psychiatry have one of the largest population impacts on inequities in access out of all the 10 selected specialties.
+Outpatients in general psychiatry had the greatest risk of DNA (females 17%; males 18%) compared to the mean for all specialties (females 7%; males 8%).
+Outpatients in neurology (females 9%; males 12%) and dental (females 9%; males 10%) were also at higher than average risk of DNA.
+General psychiatry also had the most marked social patterning in the provision of appointments, with the ratio between populations in the most deprived and least deprived areas being 15:1.
+This suggests that the DNAs for general psychiatry have one of the largest population impacts on inequity in access out of all the ten selected specialties.

-In general, the patterning of DNAs by deprivation, sex, age and specialty was stable from 2002/03 to 2011/12, although there was a slight decline in DNA risk over time (14% to 12%).
+In general, the patterning of DNAs by deprivation, sex and age was stable from 2002/03 to 2011/12.
+Patterning by specialty was less stable with the exception of general psychiatry, which almost always had the highest risk of DNA (gastroenterology had the highest risk in 2003/04).